s26-cso/assignment-2-Vansh18012008/README.md

 "strings -t x target_Vansh18012008" Extracts all printable strings and their hex offsets.
 This was used to identify the hardcoded password.

-"./target_Vansh18012008 < payload.txt" Runs the executable using the discovered password stored in payload.txt.
+"./target_Vansh18012008 < payload" Runs the executable using the discovered password stored in payload.

 PART B